rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/local-storage.rst

-You can see the results of a performance experiment comparing Rackspace storage technologies at :rax-dev:`Determining Optimal Storage based on IOPS <blog/determining-optimal-storage-based-on-iops/>`.
+You can see the results of a performance experiment comparing Rackspace storage technologies at :rax-dev-blog:`Determining Optimal Storage based on IOPS <determining-optimal-storage-based-on-iops>`.
 In that experiment,
 Cloud Block Storage on SSD performed better than any other option tested.